Neo-Assyrian Empire: Age of the magnates

-From 815 BC onwards, Shamshi-Adad's luck changed.
-During the last few years of his reign he directed his efforts mainly against Marduk-balassu-iqbi in Babylonia.
-In 813 BC, he defeated Marduk-balassu-iqbi and brought him to Assyria as a captive.
-A year later he defeated Marduk-balassu-iqbi's successor Baba-aha-iddina and annexed several territories in northern Babylonia.
+From 815 BC Shamshi-Adad directed his efforts mainly against Marduk-balassu-iqbi.
+In 813 BC he defeated Marduk-balassu-iqbi and brought him to Assyria as a captive.
+A year later he defeated the Babylonian successor Baba-aha-iddina and annexed several territories in northern Babylonia.
 Southern Mesopotamia was left in disarray after Shamshi-Adad's victories.
 Though Babylonia nominally came under Assyrian control, Shamshi-Adad took the ancient Babylonian title "king of Sumer and Akkad" but not the conventional "king of Babylon".
-Due to Assyria's perhaps somewhat weakened state he was unable to fully exploit the victory and the Babylonian throne remained unoccupied for several years.
+Due to Assyria's perhaps somewhat weakened state he was unable to fully exploit the victory, and the Babylonian throne remained unoccupied for several years.